dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 1. [ ] Anyone should be able to follow the instructions and run the applications.
 1. [ ] User stories were implemented according to the functional requirements.
 1. [ ] Documment future implementations in a clear way.
-1. [ ] Adherence to best practices in cloud development.
+1. [ ] Adherence to best practices in embbeded system firmware development.
 1. [ ] Problem-solving skills and ability to handle ambiguity.
 1. [ ] Code quality, readability, and maintainability.
 1. [ ] Resource optimization.